Rochet

 A rochet (/'rɒtʃət/) is a white vestment generally worn by a Roman Catholic or Anglican bishop in choir dress.
-It is unknown in the Eastern churches.
-The rochet in its Roman form is similar to a surplice, except that the sleeves are narrower.
-In its Anglican form it is a descendant of the traditional albs worn by deacons and priests.
-In the Roman Catholic tradition, the rochet comes below the knee and its sleeves and hem are sometimes made of lace; in the Anglican tradition, the rochet comes down almost to the hem of the cassock and its sleeves are gathered at the wrist.
+It is virtually unknown in Eastern Christianity.
+The rochet in its Roman form is similar to a surplice, with narrower sleeves and a hem that comes below the knee, and both of which may be made of lace.
+The Anglican form is a descendant of traditional albs worn by deacons and priests, but with sleeves gathered at the wrists, and nearly as long as the underlying cassock.

-The word stems from the Latin rochettum (from the late Latin roccus, connected with the Old High German roch, roc and the A.S. rocc; Dutch koorhemd, rochet, French rochet, German Rochett, Chorkleid, Italian rocchetto, Spanish roquete), means an ecclesiastical vestment.
+The word stems from the Latin rochettum (from the Late Latin roccus, connected to the Old High German roch, roc and the Anglo-Saxon rocc; Dutch koorhemd, rochet, French rochet, German Rochett, Chorkleid, Italian rocchetto, Spanish roquete), which means an ecclesiastical vestment.

 Catholic use

-In the Catholic Church, cardinals, bishops and certain other dignitaries use a rochet, a garment that is worn over the cassock for non-eucharistic functions.
+In the Catholic Church, cardinals, bishops and certain other dignitaries use a rochet, a garment that is worn over the cassock for non-Eucharistic functions, or Masses at which the wearer is not a celebrant.

-The Catholic rochet is a tunic of white, usually fine linen or muslin (batiste, mull) reaching about to the knee, and distinguished from the surplice mainly by the narrower sleeves which make its arms tight-fitting, and is frequently trimmed with lace.
-The lower edge and the sleeves may also be garnished with lace, lined with violet or red silk in the case of prelates, or more rarely with embroidered borders.
+The Catholic rochet is a tunic of white, usually fine linen or muslin (batiste, mull) reaching about to the knee, and distinguished from the surplice mainly by the narrower sleeves which make its arms tight-fitting.
+It is frequently trimmed with lace.
+The lower edge and the sleeves may also be garnished with lace, lined with violet or red silk (in the case of prelates), or, more rarely, embroidered borders.

 The rochet is proper to, and distinctive of, prelates and bishops, but the right to wear it is sometimes granted by the pope to others, especially the canons of cathedral churches.
-It is not a vestis sacra, and cannot therefore be used as a substitute for the surplice, e.g. in the administering of the Sacraments (Decree of the Congregation of Rites of January 10, 1852).
-Nonetheless, since it is used at choir services and is ordered to be worn over the everyday dress at Mass (Missa rom.
+It is not a vestis sacra, and thus cannot be used as a substitute for the surplice (e.g., in the administering of the Sacraments, following the Decree of the Congregation of Rites of January 10, 1852).
+Nonetheless, since it is used at choir services and is ordered to be worn over everyday dress at Mass (Missa rom.
 Rit. celebr. i.
 2), it may be included among liturgical vestments in the widest sense.
 It is worn instead of a surplice by Canons Regular as part of their habit for liturgical use alone.

-The earliest notice of the use of the rochet is found in an inventory of the vestments of the Roman clergy, dating from the 9th century.
-In this it is called camisia, a name which it retained at Rome until the 14th century, and it seems to have been already at that time proper to particular members of the clergy.
-Other Roman names for the vestment were succa, sucta; it was not till the 14th century that the name rochettum appeared at Rome, but it was not long before it had superseded all the native designations.
+The earliest notice of the use of the rochet is found in a 9th-century inventory of vestments of the Roman clergy.
+In this, it is called camisia, a name which it retained at Rome until the 14th century.
+It seems to have been proper to particular members of the clergy by that time.
+Other Roman names for the vestment were succa, sucta; it was not until the 14th century that the name rochettum appeared at Rome, but it was not long before it had superseded all the native designations.
+In the Middle Ages, it was always plain.